dbos-inc/dbos-transact-ts/README.md

 | [HTTP Serving](https://docs.dbos.dev/tutorials/http-serving-tutorial)                             | Set up endpoints to serve requests from your application.
 | [Idempotency](https://docs.dbos.dev/tutorials/idempotency-tutorial)                               | Automatically make any request idempotent, so your requests happen exactly once.
 | [Authentication and Authorization](https://docs.dbos.dev/tutorials/authentication-authorization)  | Secure your HTTP endpoints so only authorized users can access them.
+| [Kafka Integration](https://docs.dbos.dev/tutorials/kafka-integration)                            | Consume Kafka messages exactly-once with transactions or workflows.
 | [Testing and Debugging](https://docs.dbos.dev/tutorials/testing-tutorial)                         | Easily write unit tests for your applications, compatible with Jest and other popular testing frameworks.
+| [Self-Hosting](https://docs.dbos.dev/tutorials/self-hosting)                                      | Host your applications anywhere, as long as they have a Postgres database to connect to.

 And DBOS Cloud: